comworkio/cwcloud-api/README.md

 ![prometheus](./img/prometheus.png)

-If you're running locally with docker-compose, you can access to Jaegger UI here: http://localhost:9090
+If you're running locally with docker compose, you can access to Jaegger UI here: http://localhost:9090

 And can also send the metrics and some traces through OTLP/Grpc.
 Here's example of traces with Jaegger:

 ![jaegger](./img/jaegger.png)

-If you're running locally with docker-compose, you can access to Jaegger UI here: http://localhost:16686
+If you're running locally with docker compose, you can access to Jaegger UI here: http://localhost:16686